HOME

 Many chords are played in a jazz-like fashion whereby some typical barre chords are played open using a mini-barre and omitting strings 5 & 6 or 1 & 6.

 You don't have to play the jazz version of these chords, but if you want to sound like the recording, it is worth the extra effort to learn these chords and add them to your list.
+They are all very easy to play and sound great!

 Learn all the chords first before playing, as the song moves along at a fair pace in relation to chord changes.